Setting Up The Discussion

 How often does your team productively discuss issues so people walk away satisfied with the result and how the team got there?

 To begin, make sure the team knows what kind of discussion is expected.
-Is the team getting & clarifying information, making a decision, evolving or brainstorming ideas, or something else?
-Many meetings wander from one type of conversation to the next which can lead to confusion.
-Or the manager or project leader knows and thinks it's obvious to everyone…only it isn’t.
+Is the team getting and clarifying information, making a decision, evolving or brainstorming ideas, or something else?
+Many meetings wander from one type of conversation to the next, which can lead to confusion.
+Or, the manager or project leader knows and thinks it’s obvious to everyone.
+Only, it isn’t.

 We want to help teams be clearer with what they are doing, so they create better outcomes and stronger relationships.